rapmd73/Companion/README.md

 #### Companion tokens

-Use the below reference material to obtain you token and API.
+Use the below reference material to obtain you token and API, if needed.

-The **Companion.tokens** file is where you tell the bot what your Discord token is (line 1) and your OpenAI API (line 2). **NEVER SHARE OR GIVE OUT THIS INFORMATION!**
+The **Companion.tokens** file is where you tell the bot what your Discord token is (line 1) and your OpenAI API (line 2).
+When using Ollama, there is no API, so the second line is just a placeholder for future expansion/services.

+**NEVER SHARE OR GIVE OUT THIS INFORMATION!**

 ```TXT
 1111111111111111111111.22222222222222.333333333333